Frequently Asked Questions for the SLA Boys Program

 SLA relies on volunteer coaches who schedule practices around their schedule.
 In the pre-season, and before all coaches have been identified, it is difficult to predict when practices will occur during the week.
-However, for planning purposes the boys teams will practice two to three times a week from Monday to Friday, with Saturday games.
+However, for planning purposes the boys teams will practice two to three times a week (based on coach preference & availability) from Monday to Friday, with Saturday games.
 No practice will be begin prior to 5pm, with most starting at 5:30pm or later.
 Please see the program descriptions on the Boys Program page on the menu to the left.

 2. Where will my son's team practice?

 Based in part on our 2018 Agreement with Stafford County, we are gaining greater access to the facilities of the county.
 However, we do not have a single home facility.
 Our fields allocations are based on availability as well as the needs of other sports (soccer, flag football, etc.).
 In general, we are planning for the artificial turf fields at Embrey Mill Park to serve as our primary facility, although we will certainly utilize other fields (school and park) as needed.

 3. Do I have to purchase a uniform?

 An SLA uniform is required to play.
 Your need to purchase depends on if your son has played with SLA in the past (since Spring 2017) and if his uniform still fits and is in good shape.
 If you are new to SLA or need to replace some items, a purchase will be required.
 Please see the uniform information section of the Boys Program page on the menu to the left.
 Uniform order information is provided when you complete program registration.